 how to save energy at home

-For the colder months make sure to swap your summer duvet to a dedicated winter one.
+For the colder months, make sure to swap your summer duvet to a dedicated winter one.
 When choosing a new winter duvet, the tog is an indicator of how warm it will be - the higher this number, the cosier you will feel.
-The Silentnight So Snug Winter Duvet is available in a choice of tog ratings including 13.5 and 15.
-It’s filled with soft and bouncy fibres, ensuring you stay cosy and comfortable during those cold winter nights.
+However, some people are naturally hot sleepers so you may want to invest in a dual-tog duvet which is perfect for ensuring you and your partner both stay cosy and comfortable during those cold winter nights.

 heat yourself